 Along with enabling Accessibility in macOS Catalina, Screen Recording also needs to be enabled to allow Astropad Studio to access the contents on your screen.
 Astropad Studio does not record the contents of your screen.

 There will be a message that prompts during initial setup, with steps to enable this from your Mac’s Systems Preferences.

 To use Astropad Studio, your Mac and iPad need to be connected by either USB or Wi-Fi connection.

 To connect by USB:

-Using your Lightning to USB, connect iPad Pro to your Mac.
+Using your iPad's corresponding USB cable (30-pin to USB, or Lightning to USB), connect your iPad to your Mac.

 To connect by Wi-Fi:

-Make sure both Mac and iPad are on the same wireless network.
-If iPad and Mac are on the same network with a good signal, they will connect automatically.
+Make sure both your Mac and iPad are on the same wireless network.
+If both your Mac and iPad are on the same network with a good signal, they should connect automatically.

-– Try Manually connecting if you’re unable to connect automatically.
+– Try Manual Wi-Fi Connection if you’re unable to connect automatically.

 Take your iPad, making sure the Camera is “Enabled” for Astropad Studio, and allow it to scan the QR code.
 It will disappear entirely when you’re connected.